Burro Creek Campground

 The Burro Creek Recreation Site is situated along Burro Creek within a very scenic Sonoran Desert canyon at an elevation of 1,960 feet.
 This peaceful area has long been a favorite stop of travelers on nearby Highway 93.
 Visitors here are invariably fascinated with the contrast between the deep blue pools and tree-lined banks of Burro Creek, and the saguaro-studded hills and cliffs of its desert setting.

 The recreation site features a campground, picnic area, and desert garden containing a large variety of native cacti.
-A large area of scenic wildlands are located upstream, providing day hiking and backpacking opportunities.
+A large area of scenic wildlands is located upstream, providing day hiking and backpacking opportunities.

 As of January 2022, the campground will be taking reservations for the group site, sites 7 and 9, and sites 10-17 through recreation.gov.
-See the link on this page to make your reservation.
+Reservations must be made at least 7 days in advance of your arrival at the site.
+Sites 1-6, 8, and 18-23 are available on a first-come first-serve basis.

 Adventure is at Your Fingertips